-The total proposed CIP budget (all funds combined, excluding carry forward) for the FY 2019 Budget is \$94.9 million.
-The proposed FY 2020 CIP budget is \$59.7 million.
-The CIP includes significant debt financing including anticipated debt issuance in the Water Fund, Lower Park Redevelopment Area, Open Space General Obligation issuance and Sales Revenue in the Capital Fund (fund 031).
-The General Fund surplus required to fund capital projects in FY 2019 will be approximately \$4.4 million-the majority of which is dedicated to completing current projects, ensuring the maintenance of existing infrastructure, or funding transferred for the purchase of Treasure Hill.
+The total proposed CIP budget (all funds combined, excluding carry forward) for the FY 2020 Budget is \$45.5 million.
+The proposed FY 2021 CIP budget is \$110.3 million.
+The General Fund transfer required to fund capital projects in FY2020 will be approximately \$1.7 million-the majority of which is dedicated to completing current projects and ensuring the maintenance of existing infrastructure.
 Projects in these categories include Equipment Replacement - Rolling Stock, Aquatics Equipment Replacement, Pavement Management, Trails Master Plan Implementation, Traffic Calming, and Asset Management and open space acquisition and potential environmental liabilities.